kchinzei/kch-rgbw-lib/README.md

 ### Many-LED problem

 Many-LED problem is a mathematical and engineering problem to determine the mix ratio of R-G-B or more LED light sources to produce an arbitrary color and luminosity.
 While a color and luminosity is given by 3 parameters (for example, x-y chromaticity and luminance), many-LED problem has 3 or more LEDs to determine the mix ratio.
-This problem is generally indeterminate and needs additional constraint.
+This problem is generally indeterminate and needs additional constraint to solve.

 For 3 LEDs, it is determinate problem.
-For 4 or more, minimizing power consumption is introduced as the constraint.
+For 4 or more, minimizing power consumption is a useful constraint.
 For 4 LEDs, it is solved as a single parameter inequality.
 For more than 5 LEDs we need to solve it using linear programming (LP).

 In detail, see [Solve RGB+ LEDs PWM from Chromaticity](./docs/rgbw_solver.pdf).